zfchenUnique/DCL-Release/README.md

 ## To do list:
 More comprehensive features for temporal concepts
+- [ ] Feed forward feature network only to learn the specific features
 - [ ] Spatial preidctions based only on tubeID
 - [ ] Shortlist evaluation
 - [ ] Projecting feature into collision domain for understanding